A holistic and forward-thinking vision

 Secondly, we assess the adaptive capacities of the companies to prepare themselves for the transition risks against seven Fundamental Material Drivers.
 These drivers show how companies respond to the social and market changes caused by the sustainability transition.
 For each driver, we have formulated a specific ambition.
 In order to achieve these ambitions, choices must be made, for example, to cease, reduce, replace, recycle or innovate.

-ACTIAM uses a broad range of data sources to gain insight into the companies' behaviour, such as from MSCI, Carbon Delta, 427 and fintech company Util.
+ACTIAM uses a broad range of data sources to gain insight into the companies' behaviour, such as from MSCI, Carbon Delta, 427 and Satelligence.
 Moreover, our principles are based on a range of international agreements and principles, including the United Nations Global Compact and the United Nations Principles for Responsible Investments (UN PRI).